 The government increased its anti-religion activities again in the 1970s and 1980s under dictator Ceauşescu (see p.
 18-19 in History and Myth).
-In contrast to earlier decades, Romanians began to publicly object to these infringements on religious freedom.
+In contrast to earlier decades,

+Romanians began to publicly object to these infringements on religious freedom.
 In response, the government demolished or relocated more churches and monasteries while jailing dissidents.
 Protests against government efforts to remove Protestant pastor László Tőkés from his post helped trigger the 1989 fall of the communist regime (see p.
-19-20 of History and Myth) (Photo: The Black Church in Braşov, Transylvania).
+19-20 of History and Myth).

-ROC collaboration with the communist regime persisted until

-Ceausescu's downfall (see p.
+ROC collaboration with the communist regime persisted until Ceauşescu's downfall (see p.
 19-20 of History and Myth).
 The ROC patriarch even sent a telegram to the dictator offering support following anti-communist demonstrations in December 1989.
 While cooperation with the communists allowed the ROC to survive throughout the communist era, it did not emerge unscathed, with many observers rejecting the ROC as morally compromised.